compchem-cybertraining/Tutorials_CP2K/INSTALLATION.md

 used for compiling the CP2K on UB-CCR cluster.
 Before going into main instructions, it should be noted that we use the instruction from [**XConfigure**](https://xconfigure.readthedocs.io/en/latest/cp2k/) for compilation using Intel Parallel Studio 20.2.
-XConfigure is very useful for configuration and generating the `make` files and we will apply our own changes to the files downloaded from XConfigure so that it can be run our target nodes.
+XConfigure is very useful for configuration and generating the `make` files and we will apply our own changes to the files downloaded from XConfigure so that it can be run on our target node.
 First, we need to figure out what is the architecture of the CPU type that we want to run CP2K on.
-For example, the compilation might be successfully done on a node but it does not run on another node through submission of a CP2K job.
-Usually, the error is `SIGILL Illegal instruction` when trying to run the CP2K compiled on a different node.
-This can happen for many softwares, including VASP but it is not our focus at the moment.
+The reason is that, the compilation might be successfully done on one node but it does not run on another node through submission of a CP2K job.
+Usually, the error comes with `SIGILL Illegal instruction` when trying to run the CP2K compiled on a different node.
+This can happen for many softwares, including VASP, although the instructions can also be used for that but it is not our focus at the moment.
 In order to find the CPU architecture of a node, you can submit a job that runs the command `lscpu` or run a Python script that prints the CPU type: